 Managing Authority and will assist the Managing Authority and Programme Monitoring Committees in carrying out their functions.
-Lead The body or organisation (not being an individual) identified in the Partner/Beneficiary Letter of Offer who will have overall administrative and financial responsibility for the implementation of the project.
+Lead Partner/Beneficiary The body or organisation (not being an individual) identified in the Letter of Offer who will have overall administrative and financial responsibility for the implementation of the project.
 Letter of Offer Describes the approved project, the amount of grant awarded, the expected outputs and results and any specific conditions of the grant.
 The Letter of Offer also incorporates the standard conditions of grant.
-Local Peace and Funded by the PEACE IV Programme, these Action Plans will be led Reconciliation by the Local Authorities in Northern Ireland and the Border Region of Action Plan Ireland.
-Managing The authority which is responsible for co-ordinating the Programmes Authority (MA) and which is comprised of staff from the SEUPB.
-Match Funding Money provided from non EU sources which, when added to the Contribution ERDF funding, comprises the total project cost.
+Local Peace and Reconciliation Action Plan Funded by the PEACE IV Programme, these Action Plans will be led by the Local Authorities in Northern Ireland and the Border Region of Ireland.
+Managing Authority (MA) The authority which is responsible for co-ordinating the Programmes and which is comprised of staff from the SEUPB.
+Match Funding Contribution Money provided from non EU sources which, when added to the ERDF funding, comprises the total project cost.
 The match funding contribution can be public and/or private money.
 Net Revenue Cash in-flows (net of expenditure) directly paid by users for the goods or services provided by the project, such as charges borne directly by users for the use of infrastructure, sale or rent of land or buildings, or payments for services less any operating costs and replacement costs of short-life equipment incurred during the corresponding period.
-Output (in respect The outcome of the activities funded informing the Managing of a project) Authority what has actually been produced by the project for the money allocated or invested - i.e., numbers of products/services and participants reached.
-Operation A project, contract, action, or group of projects selected by the managing authority of the programme concerned, or under their responsibility, that contributes to the objectives of a priority or priorities.
-In the context of financial instruments, an operation is constituted by the financial contributions from a programme to constituted by the financial contributions from a programme to
+Output (in respect of a project) The outcome of the activities funded informing the Managing Authority what has actually been produced by the project for the money allocated or invested - i.e. numbers of products/services and participants reached.
+Operation A project, contract, action or group of projects selected by the managing authority of the programme concerned, or under their responsibility, that contributes to the objectives of a priority or priorities.
+In the context of financial instruments, an operation is constituted by the financial contributions from a programme to financial instruments and the subsequent financial support provided by those financial instruments.